Questions to Ask

 How do we get enough sleep—both for baby and for you?

 What are the baby sleep arrangements?
 How do we plan to get baby to sleep or back to sleep – there are a lot of different ways people do this.
 One of the best books we’ve seen on this is Moms on Call—it talks about how to get your kids on a good sleep schedule.

 Another question to ask is who is going to feed the baby and when?
 How are you going to handle the night feedings?
 How are you each going to get the most amount of sleep possible?

 There are some things that are stereotypically different between a new mom and dad.
 This may not be the case for you, but it’s good to ask.
 Ask your spouse what they think will be their biggest challenge as a new parent, and what are they looking forward to most?

 Your one simple thing for this week.

-Sit down with your spouse and ask each other these questions.
-Have an honest discussion that can help lead to clarity and connection.
+Sit down with your spouse and ask each other each of these questions.